 - Protein and resistance training: Crucial for maintaining muscle mass and reducing fracture risk.

-Osteoporosis Risk
+Osteoporosis risk

 Osteoporosis is a well-known risk associated with surgical menopause.
 It’s characterised by weakened bones that are more susceptible to fractures.
 The sudden drop in estrogen accelerates bone loss, leading to a reduction in bone mineral density.
 This increased bone loss can make the bones fragile and more likely to break, especially in the hips, spine, and wrists.
 Osteoporosis can significantly impact quality of life and fractures can lead to pain, loss of mobility, and even long-term disability.

-Importance of DEXA Scans
+Importance of DEXA scans

 A Dual-Energy X-ray Absorptiometry scan (or DEXA scan), is a specialised imaging test used to measure bone mineral density (BMD).
 It is the most common and reliable method for diagnosing osteoporosis.